gregkorossy/Android-Support-Preference-V7-Fix/README.md

 *Note that this could mess up other parts of your app because the `textAppearanceListItem` is a global attribute, so you should test your app thoroughly after applying this fix.*
 > since 23.1.0

+---

+**No dividers bugfix** is now available.
+Dividers are enabled by default.
+If you want to disable them, call `enableDividers(false)` from your code. (*I added this new method to `PreferenceFragmentCompatFix` so make sure you use that instead of `PreferenceFragmentCompat`.*)
+> since 23.1.1

 # Android-Support-Preference-V7-Fix
 ~~Android preference-v7 support library doesn't contain material design layout files so the preferences screen looks bad on API 21+.
 This is a temporary fix until Google fixes it.~~